enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/raycast.md

 Raycasts which target blocks may optionally be made to hit fluids if their last argument is true.

-If a raycast misses and does not hit anything of relevance, void will be returned.
+If a raycast misses and does not hit anything of relevance, void will be given.

 ;;;;;